 As the name suggests, this is a gin that’s been steeped in a wooden barrel, infusing it with the often smokey flavour associated with scotch.

-The name is a bit misleading but comes from the reference that sailors avoided watered-down gin and would test the alcohol percentage by mixing gin with gun powder and lighting it on fire.
+The name is a bit misleading but comes from the reference that sailors avoided watered-down gin and would test the alcohol percentage by mixing the spirit with gun powder and lighting it on fire.

 The internet is filled with information on how gin is actually good for you, claiming that juniper berries are super fruits full of antioxidants that will help regenerate your cells & keep you younger, flavonoids that will help prevent heart disease, and that they help stop water retention, which will help you flush out harmful toxins and bacteria and so help fight kidney and liver disease.

 It’s low in calories and relatively low in sugar and still surprisingly flavourful.
 This makes it a better choice than many other spirits.

-Gin is meant to be used in a gin and tonic or cocktail and your mixer drinks are likely to be very high in both calories and sugar.
+Gin is meant to be used in a cocktail and your mixer drinks are likely to be very high in both calories and sugar.

 That said, if you are allergic to gluten or have celiac disease, then you should avoid gins made from wheat, rye, and barley – just to be safe.
 Instead, choose gin made from other sources, such as potatoes, grapes, and corn.